Ten Things Your Child Should Know about Reading, Writing, and Math: Pre-K and Kindergarten

 - My child is able to write or draw the shapes of a circle, a triangle, a square, and a rectangle (this is a precursor to writing because many of our letters incorporate circles, lines, etc.) and my child can write some of the letters of the alphabet (e.g. My child can write his or her name).

-Our book, Ten Things Your Child Should Know about Reading, Writing and Math: Pre-K and K, may be able to help you guide your child's development of these skills.
+Our book, Ten Things Your Child Should Know about Reading, Writing and Math: Pre-K and K, offers lists of skills and activities you can do with your child to support him or her in this grade.

 In kindergarten children begin to read more three-letter words and will have stories regularly read to them in class.
 They will begin to count higher and will be introduced to addition and maybe subtraction as well.